FuryanRasta/petri/docs/daemon/intro.md

 # Introduction

-The `petri` executable program is the entry point for running an PETRIhub node.
-All the validator nodes and full nodes need to install the `petri` and launching the daemon to join the PETRIhub network.
+The `petri` executable program is the entry point for running an Petri node.
+All the validator nodes and full nodes need to install the `petri` and launching the daemon to join the Petri network.
 You can also use `petri` to start your own test network locally.

 ## Hardware Requeirment

-It's recommended that you run petrihub nodes on Linux Server.
+It's recommended that you run petri nodes on Linux Server.

 ### Minimum Requeirment